 Hashtags are everything on tumblr – it’s how you get your content discoverable for other tumblr users.
 They’re best used when there is a running theme throughout your page.
 Other users will be able to find you based on the tags they’re searching for, so use multiple tags.

-On tumblr, it’s advisable to use quite broad hashtags, unlike with Pinterest.
-The broader your hashtag, the more likely for your posts to be discovered.
-You have to spend some time on tumblr looking through feeds to get an understanding of the perfect broad hashtags, and ones that are just way too broad.
+On Tumblr, it’s advisable to use quite broad hashtags, unlike with Pinterest.
+The broader your hashtag, the more likely your posts to be discovered.
+You have to spend some time on Tumblr looking through feeds to get an understanding of the perfect broad hashtags, and ones that are just way too broad.
 You don’t want to get lost in the feed.

 - As you enter your hashtags, after each individual one, you have to put a comma to separate them.

 Keep in mind that your content should speak for itself, and not require a million hashtags.
 Tags are just another extension of your content, and it’s key to getting reblogged.
 Reblogging is what it’s all about on Tumblr.